istio/istio.io/content/en/docs/setup/upgrade/istioctl-upgrade/index.md

 ## Downgrade to Istio 1.4 and higher versions steps

-The downgrade process steps are identical to the upgrade process mentioned in the previous section.
+You can also use `istioctl upgrade` to downgrade versions.
+The process steps are identical to the upgrade process mentioned in the previous section, only use the `istioctl` binary corresponding to the lower version.
 When completed, the process will restore Istio back to the Istio version that was installed before you ran `istioctl experimental upgrade`.

 ### Downgrade to Istio 1.3.3 and lower versions steps